I'd only recommend an abortion under general anaesthetic if it's absolutely necessary by Emily

 I waited about an hour to be seen so I would suggest bringing magazines or music or someone to keep you company if you can.

-When I got called through I was met by a friendly female nurse who gave me some painkillers to take orally and a painkiller anal suppository which I had to insert myself, in the bathroom.
+When I got called through I was met by a friendly female nurse who gave me some painkillers to take orally and a painkiller suppository taken anally which I had to insert myself, in the bathroom.

 Then after about 20 minutes, I went in to meet the male doctor who was going to be doing the procedure.
 He explained the whole process to me and asked me if I had any questions.